 2021 Workplace Safety Tips

-Your main job as an employer is to provide a safe working environment for all your employees, including and workers with disabilities.
-But at the same time, do not forget about other needs of people.
+Your primary job as an employer is to provide a safe working environment for all your employees, including workers with disabilities.
+But at the same time, do not forget about other people’s needs.

-Certain industries, such as mining or hazardous substances, are covered by separate health and safety regulations.
-Still, most of the advice below applies to most different companies and covers basic safety and health requirements.
+Specific industries, such as mining or hazardous substances, are covered by separate health and safety regulations.
+Still, most of the advice below applies to most companies and covers basic safety and health requirements.

 2021 Workplace Safety Tips